mathewthomsonm/SQL-Data-Warehouse-Project/README.md

 Welcome to the *Data Warehouse and Analytics Project* repository! 🚀

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a modern data warehouse to generating actionable business insights.
-Designed as a portfolio project, it showcases industry best practices in *Data Engineering, ETL Development, Data Modeling, and SQL Analytics*.
+It showcases industry best practices in *Data Engineering, ETL Development, Data Modeling, and SQL Analytics*.

 ---